A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-In the preceding subsections we have discussed a prototype $2 \to 2$ scattering process where there are only three linearly independent external momenta and consequently the Lorentz invariant scattering amplitude cannot contain a term composed of one Levi-Civita tensor fully contracted with external momenta.
+In the preceding sections we have discussed a prototype $2 \to 2$ scattering process where there are only three linearly independent external momenta, and consequently the Lorentz-invariant projected amplitude cannot contain a term composed of one Levi-Civita tensor fully contracted with external momenta.
 This fact can lead to a reduction of terms that are to be included in external projectors.
 For instance, if the $2\to 2$ scattering process is parity-invariant, then all terms in the external projectors that are linear in Levi-Civita tensor can be dropped from the outset.
-This simplification does no longer occur if there are more than four particles involved in the scattering, e.g. in a $2\to 3$ process.
-We comment on a few technical aspects in handling these cases.~\\
+This simplification no longer occurs if there are more than four particles involved in the scattering, e.g.,~in a $2\to 3$ process.
+However, having at hand a complete set of linearly independent 4-momenta in the 4-dimensional Minkowski spacetime, offers an opportunity to eliminate the explicit appearance of the Levi-Civita tensor $\epsilon^{\mu\nu\rho\sigma}$ from the external projectors by applying the trick used in defining the van Neerven-Vermaseren basis~\cite{vanNeerven:1983vr} (see, e.g.,~eq.~(\ref{EQ:NVtrick}) below).
+The same trick can be applied to any other Lorentz tensors as well, including the spacetime-metric tensor in 4 dimensions.
+Below we discuss a few technical aspects of applying the proposed projection prescription to the scattering process with 5 external particles.
+In particular, we mainly focus on the cases with 5 (massless) gauge bosons, which has the highest rank as a Lorentz tensor, while the presence of fermions can be dealt with by combining with the discussion in section~\ref{SEC:prescription:NTS}.\footnote{See ref.~\cite{Chawdhry:2020for} for how this prescription is applied in the computation of the helicity amplitudes for the process $q\bar{q} \rightarrow \gamma \gamma \gamma$ at 2-loop order.} ~\\